Convert Figma logo to code with AI

 stylua -g '*.lua' -g '!*.spec.lua' -- . # format all Lua files except test files ending with `.spec.lua`

-Note, if you are using the glob argument, it can take in multiple strings, so -- is required to break between the glob pattern and the files to format.
+Note that the -g/--glob argument can take multiple strings at once, so -- is required to separate between the glob patterns and the files to format.

 Filtering using .styluaignore

 You can create a .styluaignore file, with a format similar to .gitignore.
-Any files matching the globs in the ignore file will be ignored by StyLua.
+Any files matching the globs in the ignore file are ignored by StyLua.
 For example, for a .styluaignore file with the following contents:

 vendor/